REVIEW: Bohemian Rhapsody

 I hate to make this comparison, but God’s Not Dead did the same thing.

-Now I’m 10 minutes in and the length of this Live Aid sequence starts to get really noticeable, and not in the operatic way the song Bohemian Rhapsody does, although that was clearly the intent.
+Now I’m 10 minutes in and the length of this Live Aid sequence starts to get really noticeable, and not in the operatic way the song Bohemian Rhapsody does, although that was certainly the intent.

 It doesn’t really surprise me.